privacysandbox/tpcd-labeling/cookie_deprecation_labeling_explainer.md

 Notably, this means that on first visit to a new top-level site, the initial subresource loads to an origin will not carry the label header.

 The Secure, HttpOnly, SameSite, and Partitioned cookie attributes are mandatory.
-The other attributes: Domain, Expires, and Max-Age may be set as desired.
+The other attributes: Domain, Expires, Path, and Max-Age may be set as desired.

 ## JS Access